MatthiasHansHeinrichSchmitt/RUST_exam/README.md

 3. **Normalize and Map Pixel Values**: Loop through the 2D vector, normalize each value based on min & max, and assign grayscale intensity.

 ### Task 2: How to Generate a Color-Scaled Image from ASC Data
+For task 2, we are referring to `main_color_scale.rs`.
 The procedure is identical to the grayscale image generation, with one key difference:
 - A **color scale** is introduced.
 - The **`RgbImage` crate** is used to store the resulting image.